 Once a week, we head out to dinner.
 It’s our Date Night and it’s important.
 Now, there are times when the kids are sick or one of us is away on business, but we try to be consistent with our time together.
 I also really want to model that behavior for our daughters, because I want them to understand that marriage is important and it’s work, but it’s also fun.
 It doesn’t take a lot of money to have a date with your partner.
 Here are some of our inexpensive date night ideas.

 No name calling.
 No low blows.
 No purposefully hurtful comments.
 Sometimes there are disagreements and arguments in marriage, but those times should never result in being disrespectful.
 We made an agreement early on in our time together that we can absolutely disagree on things, but we need to be respectful when discussing them.
 You can’t build a strong marriage when you’re ugly to one another.
-Here are other ways you can really hurt your marriage.

 Go Out of Your Way Sometimes